 Contact us today for expert advice on growing your SME.

 Choosing an appropriate location for a company’s registered office arises under the Companies Act 2014.
-It is the duty of each director and secretary of a company to ensure the requirements for a Company’s registered office are complied with.
+It is the duty of each director and secretary of a company to ensure the requirements are complied with.

-The location of a registered office is disclosed publicly on the Companies Registration Office (CRO) website.
+The location must be disclosed publicly on the Companies Registration Office (CRO) website.

 Company statutory registers must be kept at a Company’s registered office and members of the public can inspect registers at that location.
 Documents may be delivered by hand to the registered office.